 - Don’t be patronizing.
 Speak in an adult manner and with respect.

 - Don’t whisper or speak too quickly.
-Speak at a normal volume and at an understandable pace.
+Speak at a reasonable volume and at an understandable pace.

-- Don’t interrupt.
+- Don’t interrupt at all.
 Allow the patient time to complete their thoughts.

 - Don’t talk about the patient in their presence as if they are not there.
 Acknowledge their presence and respect their dignity, even if you are trying to speak with a loved one about their medical treatment.

 - Don’t speak to the person unless they are facing you.
-Eye contact is important for the patient to be able to focus on what you are saying.
+Eye contact is essential for the patient to be able to focus on what you are saying.

 - Don’t attempt to engage the patient in a noisy environment.
 They can be easily distracted by what else is going on.

-- Don’t ask lengthy or complex questions.
-Instead ask simple, short questions.
+- Don’t ask lengthy or complicated questions.
+Instead, ask simple, short questions.